OlegKonings/CUDA_Matrix_Sum_Game/README.md

 Number of possible arrangements = 7^16 = 33,232,930,569,601.

+GPU approach: Generate every distinct 33+ trillion possible game board arrangement, evaluate, cache the 'best' and return that answer plus a board arrangement reposible for that answer.
+(there may be more than one configuration which achieves the objective)

 Full running time for single 1.0 Ghz GTX Titan X Windows 7                  = __4.29 minutes__